msv-lab/f1x/doc/Manual.md

 # Manual #

 f1x [ɛf-wʌn-ɛks] is a test-driven patch generation engine for C/C++ programs.
-It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use.
+It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be efficient, predictable and easy-to-use.

-f1x implements a novel search space exploraton algorithm specifically designed for prioritized search spaces (in which correctness probability is assigned to candidate patches).
-This algorithm combines existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
-As a result, f1x is the first system that achieves both reliability and efficiency.
-First, f1x guarantees to generate the most reliable patch (the global maximum) in the search space according to a given prioritization strategy.
-Second, f1x generates patches significantly faster compared with previous approaches when repairing large programs such as PHP and Libtiff.
+f1x implements a novel search space exploraton algorithm based on test-equivalence relation (two programs are test-equivalent wrt a given test if they either both pass of both fail this test).
+This algorithm combines existing syntax-based and semantics-based patch generation techniques in a mutually reinforcing fashion by semantically partitioning search space into test-equivalence classes during test execution.
+Apart from that, our algorithm is specifically designed for prioritized search spaces (in which correctness probability is assigned to candidate patches).
+As a result, f1x is the first system that is both efficient and predictable.
+First, f1x generates patches significantly faster compared with previous approaches when repairing large programs such as PHP and Libtiff (around 10 times faster in our experiments).
+Second, f1x guarantees to generate the most reliable patch (the global maximum) in the search space according to a given prioritization strategy.

+More information can be found in our publications:

+**Angelix: Scalable Multiline Program Patch Synthesis via Symbolic Analysis.** [\[pdf\]](http://www.comp.nus.edu.sg/~abhik/pdf/ICSE16-angelix.pdf)
+S. Mechtaev, J. Yi, A. Roychoudhury.
+International Conference on Software Engineering (ICSE) 2016.

+**DirectFix: Looking for Simple Program Repairs.**  [\[pdf\]](https://www.comp.nus.edu.sg/~abhik/pdf/ICSE15-directfix.pdf)
+S. Mechtaev, J. Yi, A. Roychoudhury.
+International Conference on Software Engineering (ICSE) 2015.

+**SemFix: Program Repair via Semantic Analysis.** [\[pdf\]](https://www.comp.nus.edu.sg/~abhik/pdf/ICSE13-SEMFIX.pdf)
+H.D.T.
+Nguyen, D. Qi, A. Roychoudhury, S. Chandra.
+International Conference on Software Engineering (ICSE) 2013.

 ## Characteristics ##